 As the main person struggling to learn how to take better photographs, I really appreciated how David and Patrick, the guides, and Greg all worked together to give me the best lighting and angles and opportunities for fantastic shots.
 Greg was a great teacher ,first by example and second by providing guidance on settings and subjects and always being quick to answer my questions.
 Best of all, he was helpful without being intrusive.
 As I look through my many pictures, I can clearly see that the ones toward the end of the trip are better than the ones from the beginning; thanks Greg.

-This trip was one of, if not the best, I have ever had.
+This photo safari was one of, if not the best, I have ever had.
 There were no bad moments, it was always fun , exciting and extremely pleasant.
 Totally awesome.
-I look forward to taking other ORYX trips in the future.
+I look forward to taking other ORYX photo tours in the future.

-Let me also extend my abundant thanks for such a special trip.
+Let me also extend my abundant thanks for such a special photo safari.
 I feel like we are still processing all the amazing things we saw, and will be sorting photos for some time (there are some really great ones).

 I wanted to add a few thoughts regarding the logistics of the trip as well.
 The accommodations were really first rate, at Macuschla House and then at both bush camps.
 As Greg noted, it is great to experience the subtle differences in the environmental settings of Naibor and Kicheche, and the changes in animals around the two camps.
 The hospitality at both camps was fabulous, but the intimate atmosphere at Kicheche bush camp really stayed with me.
-Your marketing should emphasize the benefits of experiencing both camps.
 By using both camps, and by taking the leisure of more than a week for the trip, it was possible to see all nearly all corners of the Masai Mara and understand what a special place it is.

-To follow up: our Kenya trip was truly fabulous!
+To follow up: our Kenya photo safari was truly fabulous!
 While our memories are fresh, I want to touch on a few points: